 Rose McGowan: Put Me On The Stand Against Weinstein

 Rose McGowan says she would "absolutely" like to testify if given the chance against Harvey Weinstein.
-McGowan spoke to NPR's Michel Martin a day after the mogul turned himself into police in New York after months fighting sexual abuse investigations.
+McGowan spoke to NPR's Michel Martin a day after the mogul turned himself into police in New York after months of fighting sexual abuse investigations.

 "I have had to have his arm around me and smile in photos," McGowan says on Weinstein embracing her at public events.
-"The cameras would flash and you're just kind of out of your body and 'don't cause a scene and just go with it' because what else are you going to do?
+"The cameras would flash and you're just kind of out of your body and [think], 'Don't cause a scene and just go with it,' because what else are you going to do?
 You're trapped.

 "And I would like to have the opportunity to be able to sit right across from him and stare directly in the eye, but not in any way with the camera around me.
 And no evening gowns."

-McGowan was among the first women to go public with allegations against the move mogul.
+McGowan was among the first women to go public with allegations against the movie mogul.
 She reached a $100,000 settlement with Weinstein in 1997 following a hotel room encounter at the Sundance Film Festival that she has described as rape.

 Weinstein surrendered his passport, posted a $1 million bail and was fitted with a tracking device.
 His lawyer has said he will plead not guilty.
 He is under investigation by authorities in three other cities: Los Angeles, Beverly Hills and London.

 McGowan has said Weinstein hired a firm staffed by ex-members of Israel's intelligence agency, Mossad, to track her and try to deter her from going public.
-An investigation in The New Yorker found that the agents posed as financial advisors and friends, secretly capturing hours of conversation with McGowan and sending the recordings to Weinstein.
+An investigation in The New Yorker found that the agents posed as financial advisers and friends, secretly capturing hours of conversation with McGowan and sending the recordings to Weinstein.

 "Investigate isn't quite the word I would use — more like terrorize and harass," McGowan says.